 Dentures After Tooth Extractions

 Wearing dentures immediately after extractions does have its benefits.
 For someone who has suffered with bad teeth for many years, receiving dentures the same day teeth are removed is life-changing.
 Dentures act as a bandage to help protect your gums during the healing process.
 They make the transition to permanent dentures easier.
-Immediate dentures also provide support to the integrity of your bone structure.
+Immediate partial dentures after extraction also provide support to the integrity of your bone structure.

 While immediate dentures may be annoying or slightly uncomfortable, they shouldn’t hurt or cause bleeding.
 If you experience pain or notice continued bleeding while the dentures are in your mouth, the dentures need an adjustment.
 Don’t ignore the problem believing it to be normal.
 Contact your dentist or denturist.
 A simple denture adjustment can make a world of difference in your comfort level and your ability to use your dentures.